Browser Settings

 human_current_page

-Foreground Page that the human is focused on to start, usually not necessary to set manually.
+Foreground Page that the human is focused on to start, not necessary to set manually.

 initialized